garrandall/popular-music-data/tracks/just-for-you-lionel-richie.md

 And we thought love would never die
 But the world moved on
 My illusions gone
-And i don't know who to blame
+And I don't know who to blame

 And my heart is breaking